Turkish Airlines Flight 1951

 Turkish Airlines Flight 1951 (also known as the Poldercrash or the Schiphol Polderbaan incident) was a passenger flight that crashed during landing at Amsterdam Schiphol Airport, the Netherlands, on 25 February 2009, resulting in the deaths of nine passengers and crew, including all three pilots.

 The aircraft, a Turkish Airlines Boeing 737-800, crashed into a field about 1.5 km north of the Polderbaan runway (18R), prior to crossing the A9 motorway inbound, at 09:26 UTC (10:26 CET), having flown from Istanbul, Turkey.
 The aircraft broke into three pieces on impact.
 The wreckage did not catch fire.

 The crash was caused primarily by the aircraft's automated reaction, which was triggered by a faulty radio altimeter.
 This caused the autothrottle to decrease the engine power to idle during approach.
-The crew noticed this too late to take appropriate action to increase the thrust and recover the aircraft before it stalled and crashed.
+The crew noticed this too late to take appropriate action to increase thrust and recover the aircraft before it stalled and crashed.
 Boeing has since issued a bulletin to remind pilots of all 737 series and BBJ aircraft of the importance of monitoring airspeed and altitude, advising against the use of autopilot or autothrottle while landing in cases of radio altimeter discrepancies.

-A 2020 The New York Times investigation found that the Dutch investigation into the crash "either excluded or played down criticisms" of Boeing following pressure from Boeing and US federal safety officials, who instead "emphasized pilot error as a factor ... rather than design flaws."
+A 2020 The New York Times investigation claimed that the Dutch investigation into the crash "either excluded or played down criticisms" of Boeing following pressure from Boeing and US federal safety officials, who instead "emphasized pilot error as a factor ... rather than design flaws."

 Background

 Aircraft

-The aircraft operating Flight 1951 was a 7-year-old Next Generation Boeing 737-800 series model 8F2 with registration TC-JGE, named "Tekirdağ".
-Model 8F2 denotes the configuration of the 737-800 built for use by Turkish Airlines.
-It had 51 aircraft of this model in service at the time of the crash.
-The aircraft made its first flight on 24 January 2002 and was delivered to Turkish Airlines on March 27.
+The aircraft operating Flight 1951 was a 7-year-old Boeing 737-8F2 with registration TC-JGE, named "Tekirdağ".
+The airline had 51 aircraft of this model in service at the time of the crash.

 Flight

 On board were 128 passengers and seven crew members.
-The flight was under the command of instructor captain Hasan Tahsin Arisen (aged 54).
-A former Turkish Air Force fleet commander, Captain Arisen had been working for Turkish Airlines since 1996 and was one of the most experienced pilots at the airline.
+The flight was under the command of instructor captain Hasan Tahsin Arısan (aged 54).
+A former Turkish Air Force fleet commander, Captain Arısan had been working for Turkish Airlines since 1996 and was one of the most experienced pilots at the airline.
 He had over 5,000 hours of flight time on the F-4E Phantom II.
 Olgay Özgür (aged 28) was the safety pilot of the flight, a graduate of a flight school in Ankara, who flew the MD-80 for World Focus Airlines before joining Turkish Airlines and passing the 737 type rating in 2006; he was sitting in the cockpit's center jump seat.
 Murat Sezer (aged 42), under line training, was flying as co-pilot.
 The cabin crew consisted of Figen Eren, Perihan Özden, Ulvi Murat Eskin, and Yasemin Vural.